-Imec at Holst Centre combined its extensive expertise in nano-electronics, sensor technology and AI to develop implantable and insertable medical devices with the potential to revolutionise healthcare.
+At Holst Centre we combine our extensive expertise in nanoelectronics, sensor technology and data science to develop implantable and insertable medical devices with the potential to revolutionise healthcare.

-The current healthcare system shifts towards wearables and careables for diagnostics and therapeutic care.
+The current healthcare system shifts from point-of-case equipment towards home tools, wearables and even implantables.
+These devices are also referred to as careables for diagnostics and therapeutic care.
 The Covid-19 crisis has accelerated both the urgency and public acceptance of remote care.
 Continuous monitoring from home offers more reliable data than stressful snapshot diagnostics at the hospital.
 It allows specialists to focus on the patient and relieves them of repetitive, automatable tasks.
 But the biggest advantage of closed-loop systems like implantables is that they offer more effective patient-specific treatments, resulting in a higher care quality and lower healthcare costs.